espressopp/espressopp/doc/sphinx/tutorial.AdResS.rst

   thdforce.addForce(itype=3,filename="table_tf.tab",type=1)
   integrator.addExtension(thdforce)

-It gets three more parameters, ``startdist``, ``enddist`` and ``edgeweightmultiplier``. ``startdist`` explicitely says at which distance from the center of the closest AT region defining particle the thermodynamic force starts to act and ``enddist`` says where it ends.
-Hence, these value should correspond to what is actually written in the table. ``edgeweightmultiplier`` is a parameter that speficies how precisely the thermodynamic force should be applied in the overlap regions of different spheres.
+It gets three more parameters, ``startdist``, ``enddist`` and ``edgeweightmultiplier``. ``startdist`` explicitly says at which distance from the center of the closest AT region defining particle the thermodynamic force starts to act and ``enddist`` says where it ends.
+Hence, these value should correspond to what is actually written in the table. ``edgeweightmultiplier`` is a parameter that specifies how precisely the thermodynamic force should be applied in the overlap regions of different spheres.
 For most applications, however, 20 should provide reasonable results (for details, see Kreis et al., J. Chem.
 Theory Comput.
 12, 4067 (2016)).
 The 3 additional parameters are of course also present with some default values in the basic case, but they are ignored unless we have an AT region that is constructed via the overlap of several spherical regions.

 Examples
 ----------------------